- Refrigeration/brine test

 - References and further reading

-This document gives a brief summary of the procedures and equipment requirements for some commonly used techniques for determination of cold stability in wines.
+This page gives a brief summary of some commonly used techniques to test cold stability in wines and methods for cold stabilisation in the cellar.

 Services: Wash up area, power